gaco/dbt_playground/docs/Tutorial.md

 - We can see that it failed due to grant previleges.

+#### 3.3.
+How to Investigate logs

 - To check the SQL statements that were executed.
 We can see the logs in `logs/dbt.log`:

   ![image-20220307131629784](images/image-20220307131629784.png)

   - We can see the query executed on line 19 that ended sucessfuly (see line 22) as well as the create schema statement on line 28 that failed with the snowflake query id shown on line 31.
 We can see this query id on snowflake as well:

 ![image-20220307131908814](images/image-20220307131908814.png)

-3. Fix that by granting the needed permissions and try again:
+- Fix that by granting the needed permissions and try again:

 ```sql
 -- DDL grants